InOmn1aParatus/mastermind/README.md

 ## Setup

-Clone this repository, then input the following on the command line:
+Clone this repository, navigate into the root directory, then input the following on the command line:
 ```ruby
 $ruby mastermind.rb
 ```